dwj26/Physics_Maths_Coding/README.md

 Physics
 =======
-This is a repositry for all of the projects completed in Physics, usually using either C++ or Matlab
+This is a repository for all of the projects completed in Physics, usually using either C++ or Matlab